EdD in Administrative Leadership

 Through intensive curricula, scholarly discussions, and a nurturing faculty of highly regarded instructors, our EdD program produces leaders who inspire ethical change.
-Each of our five fully online, leadership-focused specializations incorporates a unique Virtual Residency component, follows a four-phase schedule of eight-week classes and is limited in class size to support quality and collaboration.
+Each of our five fully online, leadership-focused concentrations incorporates a unique Virtual Residency component, is comprised of eight-week classes and is limited in class size to support quality and collaboration.
 Accredited, nonprofit, and private, Concordia has been developing leaders since 1905.

-In addition to meeting the goals and objectives set forth for Concordia’s doctoral program, the Administrative Leadership specialization develops transformative leaders who:
+In addition to meeting the goals and objectives set forth for Concordia’s doctoral program, the Administrative Leadership concentration develops transformative leaders who:

 Chief executives, superintendents, high-level non-school managers, supervisors, owners of NGOs, leaders of organizations formed to administer school functions, program administrators, organizational officers, department heads, law enforcement administrators, health care administrators, and certainly experienced and licensed principals with at least 3 years administrative experience.

 As the cornerstone of our innovative education model, 3toPhD®, our College of Education is co-located with a diverse preK-8 public school, a dental and health care clinic run by Kaiser Permanente, a dedicated onsite counselor from Trillium Family Services, and a food pantry that ensures no child or family goes hungry.
 The 3toPhD educational model powerfully demonstrates not only innovation in practice but also compassion in action — a collaborative effort to strengthen the community from the ground up.

 Our curriculum, in turn, is informed by what we learn daily through our collaboration with the co-located school.
 And our courses always reflect the latest research, trends, and practices in education.READ MORE ABOUT 3toPhD

 CONCENTRATION & RESEARCH COURSES